 Pumpkin Crafts // How to Make Copper Leaf Pumpkins

-I decided to make copper leaf pumpkins.
-Can I just say this is one of my absolute favorite pumpkin crafts DIY’s ever?
+I love to make copper leaf pumpkins.
+Can I say this is one of my favorite pumpkin crafts DIYs ever?

 My Favorite Pumpkin Crafts

-Can I just say this is one of my absolute favorite pumpkin craft DIY’s ever?
+Why is this one of my favorite pumpkin craft DIYs ever?

 I assumed the copper leaf would be expensive.
-But I found imitation rose gold sheets for crafting on Amazon and purchased 100 sheets for under eight dollars!
-I was able to finish all three of these pumpkins using less than 100 sheets.
-The color is perfect as rose gold and copper appear to be the same color!
+But I found imitation rose gold sheets for crafting on Amazon and purchased 100 sheets for under nine dollars!
+I could finish all three pumpkins using less than half of these sheets.
+The color is perfect, as rose gold and copper appear identical!

 How to Make Copper Leaf Pumpkins